kekeli92/alx-low_level_programming/0x02-functions_nested_loops/README.md

-This function checks for lowercase charcter
+This function prints the sign of a number